HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

   - valueString: John Smith
 ```

-We are interested in next values from it.
+We are interested in following values from it.

 - `encounter reference` - will be common with our form
-- `questionnaire` - unique Questionnaire's identifier
+- `questionnaire` - unique `Questionnaire's` identifier
-- item's `linkId` - will be used to extract an answer.
+- item's `linkId` - will be used to extract an answer in following section.

-We need to build FHIR Search Query to find this response.
+We need to build `FHIR Search Query` to find this response.
-We will use several filter criteria for this:

-- `status = completed`
-- `questionnaire`
-- `encounter`

-> We can use Aidbox REST Console to debug this query
+It's better to design and debug query in **Aidbox REST Console**

 Complete FHIR Search Query looks like this:

 ```
-GET /QuestionnaireResponse?status=completed&questionnaire=http://aidbox.io/forms/patient-name&encounter=enc-1
+GET /QuestionnaireResponse?status=completed&questionnaire=http://aidbox.io/forms/patient-name|1.0.0&encounter=enc-1
 ```

+It uses several filter criteria:

+- `status = completed` - we need only submitted forms
+- `questionnaire`  - canonical URL of response's questionnaire
+- `encounter` - our common reference, for example `enc-1`

-We should specify form's `named expression` with given query, but with small modifications
+We should specify form's `named expression` with this query, but with small modifications:

-1. Click on form's name in the outline panel (top left corner of the Form Builder)
-2. In form's settings panel click button `+ Add Expression` (`Named Expressions` section).
-3. Select created empty line
-4. enter `expression name` = `response`,
-5. set `expression language` = `FHIRQuery`
-6. Copy Search Query with next modifications
 - remove http method (`GET`)
-    - replace `encounter` parameter value (`enc-1`) with embedded `FHIRPath` expression  `{{%encounter.id}}`
+- replace `encounter` parameter value (= `enc-1`) with embedded `FHIRPath` expression  `{{%encounter.id}}`
-7. Click `close` button in the `named expression` form

-> Complete FHIRQuery
->
 > ```
-> /QuestionnaireResponse?status=completed&questionnaire=http://aidbox.io/forms/patient-name&encounter={{%encounter.id}}
+> /QuestionnaireResponse?status=completed&questionnaire=http://aidbox.io/forms/patient-name|1.0.0&encounter={{%encounter.id}}
 > ```

 > Embedded FHIRPath expression `{{%encounter.id}}`  consists of: